 Make & Take

-Make & Take is an afternoon event presented by three engaging national speakers — you will love these sessions!
-Attendees will rotate from three different ballrooms to create a variety of games, puppets, books and instructional activities to take back into the classroom!
-Each participant will receive a fabulous Frog Street supply kit and materials to design purposeful activities for immediate classroom use.
-Participants will receive 4 hours of CPE credit and must be registered for Splash Conference to attend the Make & Take Session.
+Make & Take is an afternoon event presented by three engaging national speakers — you will love these unique sessions!
+Attendees will rotate from three different ballrooms to create a variety of games, puppets, books, instructional activities and more to take back into the classroom!
+Each participant will receive a Frog Street supply kit and complete materials to design purposeful activities for immediate classroom use.
+Participants will receive 4 hours of credit and must be registered for the Splash Conference to attend the Make & Take Session.
 Additional fee required.

-Presentations for the Splash 2017 Make & Take include:
+Presenters and topics for the Splash 2019 Make & Take sessions include:

 Centers are the most natural way for young children to LEARN as they PLAY.
 This workshop will focus on simple materials you can create so children can make choices, explore and be active learners.
 Dr. Jean will bring Math and Literacy activities to life that will challenge your youngest learners and make learning fun!
 She will share ideas on how to integrate alphabet knowledge, sight words and writing skills into your Literacy Center; and number recognition, math facts and keyboarding into your Math Center.
 Participants will go home with activities ready to use in the classroom and as always with Dr. Jean there will be singing…lots of singing!